Updated: 6/23/2022[no_toc] Did you know there are plenty of free kids activities in Redmond?

 The trails are well marked, which makes it difficult to get lost here.

-There’s also plenty of nature to enjoy here: babbling brooks, blackberries, woodpeckers, moss laden trees, wildflower meadows.
-Best of all, it’s almost never crowded.
+There’s also plenty of nature to enjoy here: babbling brooks, blackberries, woodpeckers, moss laden trees and wildflower meadows.

 Did you know your local Home Depot offers free kids workshops?
 These workshops are super fun and educational, and best of all, your kid gets to go home with a finished craft!

 Home Depot offers different workshops every month.
-Click here to view the workshop schedule at the Redmond Home Depot.
+Check out the workshop schedule at the Redmond Home Depot.

 Does your little one dream of being a firefighter?
 Are you curious about how the inside of a fire truck look like?
 If so, then sign up for a fire station tour and ride-along!